quantumlib/Stim/doc/gates.md

         SHIFT_COORDS(1500)
         QUBIT_COORDS(11) 1    # Actually at 2011.5
         QUBIT_COORDS(10.5) 2  # Actually at 2011.0

+        # Declare some detectors with coordinates along a diagonal line.
         REPEAT 1000 {
             CNOT 0 2
             CNOT 1 2